ericleaf/113-2-R-final-project/codebook.md

     },
     "median": {
       "class": "integer",
-      "description": "Median income in the village in 2021.", "mean": 442.1897,
+      "description": "Median of income in the village in 2021 (Unit: NT$1000).", "mean": 442.1897,
       "sd": 106.2304,
       "min": 203,